Over €53m in loans drawn down for farm improvement

-The Future Growth Loan Scheme (FGLS) remained a popular option for farmers last year, with figures showing that €101m of funds were drawn down.
+The Future Growth Loan Scheme (FGLS) remained a popular loan option for farmers last year, with figures showing that €101m of funds were drawn down by farmers.

 The agriculture sector had automatic access to at least 40% of the fund due to its exposure to Brexit.

-Figures to the end of 2020 show where farmers spent the most of the scheme money, with €53m going to the improvement of the farm holding.
+Figures to the end of 2020 show a breakdown of where farmers spent the most money, with €53m going to the improvement of the farm holding.
 This was followed by €36m for improving infrastructure and €1.7m on restoring areas destroyed by natural disasters.

-Farmers were also keen to draw down money to improve their climate and biodiversity credentials, with €8.9m drawn down to improve the natural environment and €658,811 drawn down to achieve agri-environmental climate targets.
+Farmers were also keen to draw down money to improve climate and biodiversity, with €8.9m drawn down to improve the natural environment and €658,811 drawn down to achieve an agri-environmental climate target.

 SHARING OPTIONS: